This fact sheet provides a protocol for assessing skin injury, such as scarring, which has been listed by the parties to be assessed.

 Many of the permanent impairment assessments undertaken by plastic surgeons appointed as medical assessors have involved what appear to be minor skin injuries such as minor lacerations, abrasions and scarring.
 Often there is limited evidence on file, or evidence suggests the injured person has sustained only a minor skin injury.
 In many of these matters there is also no evidence to indicate that the injured person has sought or undertaken any plastic surgery or other treatment for the skin injury.

-Some of these assessments may be undertaken by a non-plastics medical assessor* in conjunction with their assessment of other injuries, provided the skin injuries meet the criteria for assessment by a non-plastics medical assessor and the they have undergone appropriate training in regard to the assessment of minor skin injuries.
+Some of these assessments may be undertaken by a non-plastics medical assessor* in conjunction with their assessment of other injuries, provided the skin injuries meet the criteria for assessment by a non-plastics medical assessor and that they have undergone appropriate training in regard to the assessment of minor skin injuries.

 It is anticipated that these non-plastic medical assessors will assess only minor skin injuries with the proviso that they may refer more complex and/or serious skin injuries to the specialist/plastic surgeon medical assessor.